The responsibilities of a CEO evolve more than any other position as a business grows.

 For new CEOs, the concept of delegation is understood, but its execution can be challenging.
 Until now, every decision might have passed through you and your co-founders.
 Extracting yourself, especially from segments you're passionate about, is tough, but necessary for growth.
 Once you've positioned a competent leader and set mutual goals, trust them to take charge and make autonomous decisions.

-Assessing an executive's performance is straightforward: they should achieve their targets and maintain a content team.
+Assessing a leader’s performance is straightforward: they should achieve their targets and maintain a content team.
 If these criteria are met, your delegation is successful.
 Focus on outcomes rather than dissecting their methods.
-Efficient executives will preemptively identify and address issues, keeping you informed.
+Efficient leaders will preemptively identify and address issues, keeping you informed.

-To gauge the satisfaction of an executive's team, solicit feedback from their subordinates.
+To gauge the satisfaction of a leadership team, solicit feedback from their subordinates.
 While earlier you could gauge morale intuitively, your current position requires a more systematic approach.
-Gather insights from team members, amalgamating their feedback with your own perceptions.
-One executive shared that actionable feedback emerged from structured tools and consistent communication.
+Gather insights from team members (skip levels), amalgamating their feedback with your own perceptions.
+One leader shared that actionable feedback emerged from structured tools and consistent communication.

 Skip-level roundtables, where you engage with team members directly, are effective for understanding team dynamics.
 Regularly convene groups to discuss company positives and areas of improvement.
 Structure these sessions with specific inquiries and identify recurring themes.
 Share the findings (while maintaining confidentiality) with the concerned executive.
 Such interactions also bolster a culture of approachability.

-Your objective is to cultivate an aligned team rather than isolated executives with independent goals.
+Your objective is to cultivate an aligned team rather than isolated leaders with independent goals.
 This cohesion emerges from team interactions and personal connections.
-Regular executive meetings and retreats facilitate this.
-Executive meetings should be both enjoyable and productive.
+Regular leadership meetings and retreats facilitate this.
+Leadership meetings should be both enjoyable and productive.
 An atmosphere devoid of enjoyment indicates underlying issues.
 Effective meetings promote open dialogue, problem-sharing, and collaborative problem-solving.
-While you steer the direction, executives should actively participate.
+While you steer the direction, leaders should actively participate.

 Periodic management retreats also promote team unity and combat against political work atmospheres.